QSmally/QDB/Documentation/Schema.md

 | Model | Object, Array | An object or array, giving the layout and default values of entries. |
 | Serialiser? | Function | A transformer object to implement, as a utility to fetch from some type of API or DataModel. |

-Schema Models are mainly used for automatic data migration - For instance, adding or removing data parts of each entry in the database.
+Schema Models are mainly used for automatic data migrations - For instance, adding or removing default data parts of each entry in the database.
+Include the `-m` command line option when starting the program to instantiate a migration.